Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 The three different wheelbase options for the Ford Transit van are:

-We stick to the 148 wheelbases, both regular and extended length, for most of our conversions.
-It offers plenty of room to fit everything you need for 2 full-time adventurers with some space to spare.
-However, we have also made Ford transit van conversions to seat and sleep 4!
+We stick to the 148 wheelbases, both regular and extended length, for all of our Ford Transit conversions.
+It gives us plenty of room to fit everything you need for 2 full-time adventurers with some space to spare.
+However, we have also done Ford transit van conversions to seat and sleep 4!

 Ford Transit interior dimensions